“NYSSA” or “the Society” means the New York State Society of Anesthesiologists, Inc.

 NYSSA publishes the Guiding Principles for NYSSA Corporate Supporter Program on its Web site and invites anyone to bring to the attention of the NYSSA President or the Executive Director any related questions about any NYSSA activity.

-NYSSA Supporter: Opportunities for pharmaceutical, medical device, anesthesia information management system (AIMS) or practice management companies to support the NYSSA mission and values through the payment of fees, in-kind products or services, or other considerations, in return for a defined recognition package offered year-round.
+NYSSA Supporter: Opportunities for pharmaceutical, medical device and other related companies to support the NYSSA mission and values through the payment of fees, in-kind products or services, or other considerations, in return for a defined recognition package offered year-round.

-PGA Supporter: Opportunities for pharmaceutical, medical device, AIMS and practice management companies to support the PostGraduate Assembly in Anesthesiology (PGA) through the payment of fees in return for recognition of this support at the PGA through a defined package.
+PGA Supporter: Opportunities for pharmaceutical, medical device and other related companies to support the PostGraduate Assembly in Anesthesiology (PGA) through the payment of fees in return for recognition of this support at the PGA through a defined package.

 Corporate support must be in keeping with NYSSA’s mission and values and must preserve NYSSA member trust and the public’s trust in NYSSA.
 All corporate supporters must maintain or enhance NYSSA’s brand image and high ethical standards.